bogdankuzzmin/bogdankuzzmin/README.md

 </p>

-<p>Frontend developer with three years of experience, I am passionate about creating complex web services and witnessing the outcomes of my work.
+<p>Frontend developer with four years of experience, I am passionate about creating complex web services and witnessing the outcomes of my work.
 My love for web development began when I successfully built a simple website from a PSD design using HTML, CSS, and JavaScript.</p>

 <p>Throughout my career, I have gained extensive experience working with banking systems, honing my problem-solving and critical-thinking abilities.
 Additionally, I possess expertise in constructing landing pages using Gatsby, developing SPA applications, creating components for Storybook, and working with JavaScript, TypeScript, React, Redux, Mobx, Webpack, Babel, Gulp, HTML, and CSS preprocessors.</p>